 What brings good luck on St Patrick's Day?

-It is said that four-leaf clovers, shamrocks, and the color green will bring good luck on St. Patrick’s Day.
-If you’re throwing a St Patrick's Day party, make sure you have an abundance of these symbols.
-Don’t forget also to wear something green.
+Four-leaf clovers, shamrocks, and the color green are all symbols of good luck on St. Patrick's Day.
+The shamrock in particular has been a symbol of Ireland since St. Patrick used the three-leaf plant to teach about the Holy Trinity.
+If you are throwing a St Patrick's Day party, make sure you have an abundance of these symbols on display.
+Please remember to wear something green.

 What do you put in St Patrick's Day goodie bags?

-You can’t go wrong with putting chocolate coins, green-colored candies, and shamrock pins inside St. Patrick’s Day goodie bags.
-These festive items are all in-theme with the holiday and will be super easy to assemble.
+You can not go wrong with chocolate coins, green-colored candies, and shamrock pins inside St. Patrick's Day goodie bags.
+For an extra touch, add novelty items like four-leaf clover stickers, mini leprechaun figurines, or green bead necklaces.
+These festive items are all in theme with the holiday and are super easy to assemble.

 What do I need for a potluck on St Patrick's Day?